CebolaLab/scRNA/README.md

 #### Alignment and quantification

 There are several alignment algorithms to choose from, including CellRanger, STARsolo, Alevin, Alevin-fry and Kallisto; these are compared in [(Brüning et al. 2022)](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giac001/6515741).
-This pipeline will use CellRanger (STARsolo may be an avisable alternative if memory requirement is an issue).
+This pipeline will use **CellRanger** (STARsolo may be an avisable alternative if memory requirement is an issue).

 #### Secondary analysis

 The above tools generate a 'count matrix', which contains counts of reads for each gene, per-cell.
 The secondary analysis includes several steps, and different labs use slightly different approaches.
 Here are some examples:

+- **Remove doublets** e.g. [Xu et al. (2021)](https://academic.oup.com/hmg/article/30/5/370/6131713?login=false#supplementary-data) use `DoubletFinder` and then `decontX` of `celda` to correct for "cross containment".
-- [(Brüning et al. 2022)](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giac001/6515741) filter cells using the R packages DropletUtils and then use Seurat for downstream analysis, retaining cells with gene counts \>200 and \<2,500 and a mitochondrial content \<10%.
+- **Filter cells** different thresholds may be used, for example [(Brüning et al. 2022)](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giac001/6515741) filter cells using the R packages `DropletUtils` and retain cells with gene counts \>200 and \<2,500 and a mitochondrial content \<10%.
+On the other hand, [Xu et al. (2021)](https://academic.oup.com/hmg/article/30/5/370/6131713?login=false#supplementary-data) retained cells with 0~30000 UMIs, 200~5000 genes, and less than 50% mitochondrial expression percentage.

--
+For single-nuclei RNA, [Hardwick et al. (2022)](https://www.nature.com/articles/s41587-022-01231-3) excluded nuclei with unique gene counts >7,500 or <200 or >4% mitochondrial gene expression.

+- **CellRanger** "the `cellranger reanalyze` command reruns secondary analysis performed on the feature-barcode matrix (dimensionality reduction, clustering and visualization) using different parameter settings."

 #### Dataset integration

-Integrating multiple scRNA-seq datasets presents an additional challenge, which may again be tackled with different methods:
+Integrating multiple scRNA-seq datasets presents an additional challenge, which may again be tackled with different methods.
+Note, the below are specifically for integrating multiple sequencing runs of different GEM Wells.
+For samples sequenced in the same GEM well, pass the multiple fastq files to `cellranger count` using the `--fastqs` argument.

 - [(Brüning et al. 2022)](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giac001/6515741) integrate expression matrices using Suerat, including: normalization with the `SCTransform` function, rank the features using the `SelectIntegrationFeatures` function, with the resulting features controlled using the function `PrepSCTIntegration`.
 Anchors were determined by `FindIntegrationAnchors` and afterwards used with the `IntegrateData` function.
+- With **CellRanger** using `cellranger aggr` which aggregates multiple runs of `cellranger count`, normalizes runs to the same effective sequencing depth (the pipeline equalizes the average read depth per cell between groups before merging), and then performs secondary analysis on the combined data (this produces one single-feature barcode matrix and a .cloupe file for visualizing with Loupe Browser). `cellranger aggr` uses Chemistry Batch Correction when aggregating resuts from a combination of 5' and 3', or 3' v2 and 3' v3 Gene Expression data, which improves the mixing of the batches in the t-SNE visualization and clustering results (note that residual batch effects may still be present).

 #### Clustering and assigning cell types

+- Seurat `FindClusters`.
+- CellRanger provides the `Loupe Browser` which can be used to explore data.

+#### UMAP plots

-Then, UMAP was run with the first 20 PCs and clusters determined with `FindClusters`.
+[(Brüning et al. 2022)](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giac001/6515741) UMAP run with the first 20 PCs

 #### Differential expression

+**Seurat**: `FindAllMarkers`

 ## 2. Installations